odhiamboke/odhiamboke/README.md

 # Hi, I'm John 👋

-I'm a Full-Stack Developer and Telecommunication Specialist Enthusiast.
+I'm a Software Developer and Telecommunication Specialist Enthusiast.
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm passionate about sharing knowledge, contributing to open source projects, and building community.

 ## Programming Languages, Technologies, and Tools 🛠️